pmacau/nova/doc/test-plan.md

 - Utility:
   - Press "r" to restart the game
   - Press "esc" to pause the game and view the title screeen
-  - Press "enter" to skip the tutorial
+  - Press "enter" to skip through tutorial dialogue

 # Milestone 3